nhselect/step1-training/content/items/user-guide-learner.md

 This user guide document for educator / managers provides instruction on how to carry out the following tasks:

 - Registering and managing your profile
-- Being enrolled on the Step 1 proficiencies
+- Being enrolled on the proficiencies
-- Launching Step 1 proficiencies self-assessment
+- Launching proficiencies self-assessment
 - Completing the Learning Contract​
-- Self-assessing achievement of Step 1 proficiencies
+- Self-assessing achievement of proficiencies
-- Getting confirmation for self-assessed 'achieved' Step 1 proficiencies
+- Getting confirmation for self-assessed 'achieved' proficiencies
-- Requesting final sign-off for Step 1 proficiencies and certificate generation​
+- Requesting final sign-off for proficiencies and certificate generation​
 - Accessing support​